- The advice driven by SAP consulting firms is nearly entirely based on financial profit incentives.

 Bad Software Selection?

 This is why I continually run into clients that have been misinformed about the success of SAP at other clients with specific functionality.
-The large consulting firms do not publish their experiences with poorly designed functionality and do not share them with clients.
-I have sat by while I listen to consultants from the big firms lauded feeble capabilities such as the Planning Book, and recommend functionality that has never been implemented to unsuspecting clients.
-IBM once recommended the use of something called the SNP deployment optimizer for a task for which IBM could not find a single operational client.
+The large consulting firms do not publish their poorly designed functionality experiences and do not share them with clients.
+While I listen to consultants from the big firms, I have sat by while lauding feeble capabilities such as the Planning Book and recommended functionality that has never been implemented to unsuspecting clients.
+IBM once recommended using something called the SNP deployment optimizer for a task for which IBM could not find a single operational client.
 They did this because they could bill more consulting hours than if they had used a 3rd party solution.
-The major consulting firms are entirely blind to the best solution for their clients because every advisement decision is controlled by whether it maximizes revenue for the consulting firm.
-These and many other experiences are clear evidence that the internal institutional structure of these firms is so corrupt, that few of their statements can be trusted to be true.
+The major consulting firms are entirely blind to the best solution for their clients because every advisement decision is controlled by maximizing revenue for the consulting firm.
+These and many other experiences are clear evidence that these firms’ internal institutional structure is so corrupt that few of their statements can be trusted to be true.

 Success Rate of Consulting Company Lead IT Projects?